Texas Cave Diving Beetle

 Authored by Connor Helsel

-The Texas cave diving beetle (Haideoporus texanus) is not currently listed as an endangered species, but rather as a species petitioned to be included on the federal list of threatened and endangered species.
+The Edwards Aquifer diving beetle (Haideoporus texanus) is not currently listed as an endangered species, but rather as a species petitioned to be included on the federal list of threatened and endangered species.
 Evidence suggest that the species’ survival is threatened by habitat loss, over-extraction of water resources, and a decrease in water quality due to development in the region (U.S. Fish and Wildlife Service [USFWS], 2009).
-Nevertheless, the Texas cave diving beetle is covered under the Edwards Aquifer Habitat Conservation Plan (EAHCP) and is currently aided by various EAHCP Conservation Measures.
+Nevertheless, the Edwards Aquifer diving beetle is covered under the Edwards Aquifer Habitat Conservation Plan (EAHCP) and is currently aided by various EAHCP Conservation Measures.

 Endangered Species Act status